mmisw/mmiorr-docs/docs/gettingstarted.md

 This page provides an interface that lets you enter sample SPARQL queries, or your own customized queries.
 For more information, see [Querying via SPARQL API](http://mmisw.org/orrdoc/query.md).

+A REST API interface is also available for discovering ontology content.
+See [Querying via REST API](api/index.md) for details.

 ## 3. Providing semantic content